Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 12 projects likely affecting the area.
+Local infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 12 projects potentially impacting this region.
 Notable ones are Brooks Reach Central Precinct, Fair Views Estate, Sydney Water - West Dapto Package 3 (Cleveland), and West Dapto Road Upgrade.
-The following list details those most relevant.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.